Frequently Asked Questions (FAQ)

 Solution

-You can correct this problem by using the Refactor fields tool.
+You can correct this problem by continuing to use the Spreadsheet plugin, but then using the Refactor fields tool.
 Search for Refactor in the Processing toolbox.
 Once you open that tool you can change field types, so change the fields to Decimal (double) or Integer (if you don’t have decimal places) and you should be able to use the field calculator on them.

 Some processing tools are failing with an error if I try to save the output to a temporary layer